zrajm/docoptz/README.md

-# Zdocopt
+# Docoptz

 # Tests

-In this commit the tests are state of being transitioned away from the `zdocopt.sh` source itself into their own test directory (where they will run using [Dashtap]).
+In this commit the tests are state of being transitioned away from the `docoptz.sh` source itself into their own test directory (where they will run using [Dashtap]).
 This is an in-between state where you'll find the tests (in the old home-brewed format) in the `t-nontap` directory, and you may run them like so: